 Linux users who are looking for a good VPN usually pick one of two options.
 They either look for a VPN that works with their particular operating system within the community of Linux developers, or they will look for a good deal in the circuit of ‘regular’ VPN providers.
 They will then use a setup like OpenVPN to configure this connection themselves.
 Each of these options has its benefits.
 The VPNs that make up the first option often work fine and, most of the time, private individuals offer them low prices.
 Big companies make up most of the second option.
 These companies are fully focussed on keeping their VPN service stable and up to date.

 Open Linux VPN

 But wouldn’t it be better to always use a Linux VPN when you’re a Linux user?
-OpenVPN for Linux VPN and VPN for the Linux Mint operating system aren’t this popular without reason, right?
-That’s true and they’re very strong systems as well.
-Except not every Linux user is the same.
-Different VPNs will suit different people better.
-Configuration cowboys will never choose a VPN other than a Linux VPN, but not everyone is an experienced programmer.
-And not everyone has got the time to find out what the best setups are for their system.
+OpenVPN for Linux is good, but not every Linux user is a configuration cowboy ready to spend some time programming on the connection.
+And not everyone has the time to find out what the best setups are for their system.

 A more regular setup from a company that offers a separate VPN app for Linux is often a good alternative.
-These companies build the app especially for Linux and give guarantees in respect to their servers, bandwidth, download speeds, et cetera.
-Another advantage of regular VPNs is that they’re very user-friendly: you only have to download and install it (with the help of instructional videos or guides if necessary) and you can enter the interweb safely and anonymously.
+These companies build the app especially for Linux and give guarantees with respect to their servers, bandwidth, download speeds, etc. Another advantage of regular VPNs is that they’re very user-friendly: you only have to download and install it (with the help of instructional videos or guides if necessary) and you can enter the internet safely and anonymously.
 For Linux users who don’t have a lot of time on hand, it might be a little less open source than they’re used to, but it’s definitely very convenient.